 Thanksgiving is almost here which means we are all planning what we are going to prep and cook for the big day.
-I got to prepare my favorite stuffing recipe a couple days ago for our Friendsgiving and let me just tell you, it was so satisfying and flavorful.
-I can’t wait to make this recipe again on Thanksgiving day!
+I had the opportunity to prepare my favorite stuffing recipe a couple days ago for our Friendsgiving and let me just tell you, it was so satisfying and flavorful.
+I can’t wait to make this recipe again tomorrow on Thanksgiving day!

 One thing that is so great about this recipe is that it can be made days in advance.
 If you are preparing this recipe 3-4 days in advance, cover and seal tightly with foil and put it in the freezer.
 Transfer from freezer to refrigerator one day prior to cooking.
 If you are making this one day in advance, simply cover and chill in the fridge.

 Each component of this dish will bring something amazingly unique to your palate.
 The sweetness from the fennel, spiciness from the italian sausage, eggy-ness from the brioche, and fresh aromatics from the rosemary and thyme all mingle together to enhance your Thanksgiving experience with one simple recipe.

 For this recipe you will need:

 6 cups brioche bread, cut into 1/2″ cubes